HDFGroup/vol-log-based/DEVELOPER_NOTE.md

     + No non-blocking operation
 ---

+Unlike  traditional  storage  layouts,  a  log-baseed  storage layout  do  not  store  the  data  of  a  dataset  directly.
+Instead,  it records  all  I/O  operations  that  modifies  the  dataset  in  a  log- based format.
+In this work, we refer to the data structure used to store records the ”log”.
+In the log, records (entries) append one after another.
+Each record in the log contains the data as well  as  the  metadata  that  describes  an  I/O  operation.
+Some design  store  metadata  and  data  together  while  others  store them separately.
+A  major  advantage  of  using  log-baseed  storage  layout  is write  performance.
+Writing  to  a  dataset  in  log-based  storage layout involves merely appending a record to the log.
+In this way,  we  always  write  to  a  contiguous  region  regardless  of the  I/O  pattern  at  application  level.
+Also  there  is  no  need  to seek before each write.
+This type of I/O pattern is known be efficient on most of the file systems.
+Contrary to writing, reading a dataset in log-based storage layout is not that straight forward.
+The I/O library must search through  the  records  for  pieces  of  data  that  intersect  with  the selection.
+The  pieces  is  then  stiches  together  to  reconstruct the  data  within  the  selection.
+Some  design  incorporate  an index of records to speed up the search.
+Reading data in log- based  storage  layout  seems  to  be  inefficient  since  a  single selection  can  intersects  many  records.
+However,  Polte,  Milo, et  al  showed  that  such  senario  seldom  happens  [3].
+In  many cases,  the  read  pattern  is  the  same  as  write,  resulting  in I/O  patterns  more  efficient  than  that  reading  from  dataset  in contiguous storage layout.
+Due too advantages mentioned above, log-based torage lay- out has been emploied by many I/O libraries and middlewares.
+Kimpe et al. introduced an I/O middleware called LogFS that records  low-level  I/O  operation  in  a  temporary  log  and  then reconstruct the data when the process closes the file [2].

 ## VOL design

+Unlike traditional storage layouts, a log-baseed storage layout do not store the data of a dataset directly.
+Instead, it records all I/O operations that modifies the dataset in a log-based format.
+In this work, we refer to the data structure used to store records the "log".
+In the log, records (entries) append one after another.
+Each record in the log contains the data as well as the metadata that describes an I/O operation.
+Some design store metadata and data together while others store them separately.

+A major advantage of using log-baseed storage layout is write performance.
+Writing to a dataset in log-based storage layout involves merely appending a record to the log.
+In this way, we always write to a contiguous region regardless of the I/O pattern at application level.
+Also there is no need to seek before each write.
+This type of I/O pattern is known be efficient on most of the file systems.

+We implemented a HDF5 VOL called log VOL that sotre HDF5 datasets in log-based storage layout.
+The log VOL intercept operation regarding dataset creation, querying, writing, and reading.
+For other operations, it is passed through to the native VOL (the VOL for native HDF5 format).
+We construct data structure for log-base layout using HDF5 datasets and attributes. % How to say it better The file generated by the log VOL is a valid HDF5 file except that the content is only understandable by the log VOL.

+The VOL represents a dataset using a special type of HDF5 dataset called the anchor dataset.
+The anchor dataset have the same name as the dataset it represents.
+Operations involving the dataset that do not need special tratement form the log VOL is perofrmed on the anchor datasset byt he native VOL.
+The data of the dataset is store elsewhere in log-based data structure.
+To conserve space, the anchor datasets is declared as scalar datasets.
+The original dimensionality and shape is stored as attributes of the anchor dataset for querying.
+Datasets are assigned an unique ID to identify them in the log-based structure.

+We implement the log using HDF5 datasets.
+For best write peroformance,  the  data  structure  of  the  log  should  be  both contiguous in file space and expandable in size.
+Unfortunately, non  of  HDF5  datasets  satisfy  all  the  property..
+In  HDF5, datasets  in  contiguous  storage  layout  must  have  a  fixed  size.
+Expandable  datasets  must  be  stored  in  a  chunked  storage layout  that  is  not  contiguous  in  the  file.
+For  several  reasons, we  use  fixed  sized  datasets  to  store  records.
+First,  writing to  contiguous  dataset  is  more  efficient  than  having  to  look up  and  seek  to  the  positions  each  chunks.
+Also,  creating a  contiguous  dataset  involves  less  metadata  overhead  than creating  a  chunked  datasets  dataset.
+Moreover,  both  chunks and data objects are indexed by a b-tree in HDF5.
+As a resut. expanding chunked dataset (adding chunks) may not be much cheaper  than  creating  datasets.
+Finally,  a  contiguous  dataset make  it  easier  to  implement  optimizations  outside  HDF5  as discussed in later subsections.
+The  log  is  made  up  of  multiple  special  fixed-size  datasets refered to as log datasets.
+Every time we write entries to the log,  we  create  a  special  1-dimensional  dataset  of  type  byte (H5T
+STD
+U8LE)  to  store  the  record  of  the  operation.
+The log dataset always locate in the root group with special prefix in  the  name  to  distinguish  from  other  datasets.
+There  is  no header in the log, records in log datasets simply appends one after another.
+Within each record are metadata describing one write  operation  followed  by  the  data  to  write.
+The  metadata includes  the  ID  of  the  dataset  to  write,  the  location  to  write (selection), the location of data, and the endianess of the daata.
+The selection can be a hyper-slab (subarray) denoted by start position and length along each dimension or a point list (list of points) denoted by the position of each cell selected.
+To  allow  more  efficient  searching  of  records,  we  palce  a copy of all metadata into a single dataset.
+The dataset storing all  metadata  is  a  1-dimensional  fixed-sized  dataset  of  type BYTE (H5T
+STD
+U8LE) refered to as index dataset.
+Similar to a log dataset, it is located in the root group and has special prefix  in  the  name  to  distinguish  it  form  other  datasets.
+We only  create  the  index  dataset  and  write  the  metadata  once when  the  file  is  closing  for  performance  consideration.
+The metadata  in  the  log  serves  as  a  backup  inc  ase  the  program is  interrupted  before  we  can  write  all  metadata  to  the  index dataset.

   * Turn every dataset into scalar datasets
     + Original shape is stored as attributes under the scalar dataset
     + The scalar dataset represents the original dataset